 Glad to see you again on the cryptocurrency channel, botcryptotrade.com.
-Once again, I will be talking about the manual and automated crypto-trading service—3commas.
+Once again, I will be talking about the manual and automated crypto-trading service— 3Commas.
 In the previous video, we reviewed the main features of this system, such as “Smart Cover”, “Smart Sell”, “Smart Trade” and “Buy / Sell” for manual comfortable crypto trading.
-Now we will touch on the main topic – automated crypto trading by robots of 3commas!
+Now we will touch on the main topic – automated crypto trading by robots of 3Commas!
 Let’s start.

-How to create a bot on 3commas
+How to create a bot on 3Commas

-The minimum requirement is to have a connected BINANCE or KUCOIN account or any another exchange to 3commas.
+The minimum requirement is to have a connected BINANCE or KUCOIN account or any other exchange to 3commas.
 When using BINANCE, you need to switch ON the payment of the commission in BNB and buy some coins for it.
 This is necessary for the bot to operate normally.
-It will allow you to avoid the remains of coins (“tails”) and to make more profits at a faster rate., I talked about how connect crypto exchange to 3commas in another 3commas registration video, so we will skip this step.
+It will allow you to avoid the remains of coins (“tails”) and to make more profits at a faster rate., I talked about how connect crypto exchange to 3Commas in another registration video, so we will skip this step.

 After that you can go to the page “My bots” and create the first bot.
 You should use the lowest possible volumes and percent of profits in the first couple deals.
 It will help you to more efficiently understand how a bot works and you’ll also learn the effects of your bot settings.
-On this page, at the upper side of site, you can see 4 types of bots which you can create— “Short Bot”, “Simple Bot”, “Composite bot” and “Composite short” bot.
+On this page, at the upper side of the site, you can see 4 types of bots that you can create— “Short Bot”, “Simple Bot”, “Composite bot” and “Composite short” bot.
 Each robot has its own unique settings and parameters.
 Let’s go through each of them.
 Creating and setting up the settings for the “Simple bot” and “Composite bot” requires pretty much the same process, except that the “Composite bot” has more parameters in its configuration.

 Creating a Short Bot